Relief map for Greek debt? Not without a fight or two

 The IMF says Greece's debt is unsustainable -- with or without the reform measures taken -- and it doesn't want to keep throwing money at the problem while that is so.
 Indeed, it is not allowed to by its charter.

-"For the IMF to be entering into a program with Greece would require that the program can walk on two legs.
+"For the IMF to be entering into a programme with Greece would require that the programme can walk on two legs.
 One leg is the leg of reforms and the other leg is that of debt sustainability," IMF Managing Director Christine Lagarde said last month.

 The European Union lenders -- the European Commission, European Central Bank and European Stability Mechanism -- want the IMF involved, primarily because it brings in an outside enforcer.